Trade: China

-Beginning around 1978, the government of the People's Republic of China (PRC) began an experiment in economic reform.
+Beginning around 1978, the government of the People's Republic of China (PRC) began the reform and opening up.
 In contrast to the previous Soviet-style centrally planned economy, the new measures progressively relaxed restrictions on farming, agricultural distribution and, several years later, urban enterprises and labor.
 The more market-oriented approach reduced inefficiencies and stimulated private investment, particularly by farmers, which led to increased productivity and output.
 One feature was the establishment of four (later five) Special Economic Zones located along the South-east coast.

 The reforms proved spectacularly successful in terms of increased output, variety, quality, price and demand.
 In real terms, the economy doubled in size between 1978 and 1986, doubled again by 1994, and again by 2003.
 On a real per capita basis, doubling from the 1978 base took place in 1987, 1996 and 2006.
 By 2008, the economy was 16.7 times the size it was in 1978, and 12.1 times its previous per capita levels.
 International trade progressed even more rapidly, doubling on average every 4.5 years.
 Total two-way trade in January 1998 exceeded that for all of 1978; in the first quarter of 2009, trade exceeded the full-year 1998 level.
 In 2008, China's two-way trade totaled US$2.56 trillion.

 In 1991 China joined the Asia-Pacific Economic Cooperation group, a trade-promotion forum.
 In 2001, it also joined the World Trade Organization.

 International trade

-International trade is the exchange of goods and services across national borders.
-In most countries, it represents a significant part of GDP.
-While international trade has been present throughout much of history (see Silk Road, Amber Road), its economic, social, and political importance have increased in recent centuries, mainly because of Industrialization, advanced transportation, globalization, multinational corporations, and outsourcing.

 Empirical evidence for the success of trade can be seen in the contrast between countries such as South Korea, which adopted a policy of export-oriented industrialization, and India, which historically had a more closed policy.
 South Korea has done much better by economic criteria than India over the past fifty years, though its success also has to do with effective state institutions.

 Trade sanctions

 Trade sanctions against a specific country are sometimes imposed, in order to punish that country for some action.
 An embargo, a severe form of externally imposed isolation, is a blockade of all trade by one country on another.
 For example, the United States has had an embargo against Cuba for over 60 years.
 Embargoes are usually on a temporary basis.
-For example, Armenia put a temporary embargo on Turkish products and bans any imports from Turkey on December 31, 2020.
+For example, Armenia put a temporary embargo on Turkish products and bans any imports from Turkey on 31 December 2020.
 The situation is prompted by food security concerns given Turkey's hostile attitude towards Armenia.